yonas-g/Kinyarwanda_ASR/README.md

 To make the training faster, we can tar the dataset.
 This creates a new data where the sample are concatenated.
 Please refer to the link attached below for more information on how to tar your dataset

 ## Training
-One the preprocessing and tokenization is done, we can train our model as follows.
+One the preprocessing and tokenization is done, we can train our model as follows
 ```shell
 TOKENIZER=tokenizers/tokenizer_spe_bpe_v1024_max_4/
 TRAIN_MANIFEST=data/train_tarred_1bk/tarred_audio_manifest.json